-This is an exhibition, at the Wexford Arts Centre, of some of the work of this year's graduating class on the Wexford Campus School of Art and Design.
+This is an exhibition, at the Wexford Arts Centre, of some of the work of the 2013 graduating class on the Wexford Campus School of Art and Design.
 The School is part of Carlow IT, and the exhibits are part of the students' final portfolios for their BA Fine Arts Honours degree.

 When I wandered in this morning, Annie Gebauer (above) was on duty.
 She is one of the students whose exhibits are on display, but because these students have been studying together, and cooperating in the staging of the exhibition, she was able to bring me through her fellow students exhibits.